Topic

 4.2.2 The role of the foreign service missions

 Case officers at foreign service missions can seek advice from the Ministry of Foreign Affairs’ regional ID expert, foreign service missions in other countries, liaison officers and the Norwegian ID Centre.
-If the police are the firstline service, it may also be relevant to confiscate the presumed false document and, if applicable, pursue the matter further in the form of expulsion or rejection or prosecution.

-When the case is forwarded to the UDI, it must be clear from the forwarding from the foreign service mission whether the control of persons and documents uncovered nonconformities, including whether the document is suspected of being false/forged, and if so, on what basis.
-More information about the remarks that must be included is available in Chapter 4.1.
+When the case is forwarded to the UDI, it must be clear from the foreign service mission’s submission comments whether the control uncovered deviations, including whether the document is suspected to be false/forged, and if so, on what grounds.
+More information about the comments that must be included is available in section 4.1.

-The UDI's case officers must be critical in their attitude to sources of information that can be of importance to the outcome of a case.
-This also applies to information obtained through the control of persons and documents and other information obtained via the police of foreign service missions.
-This is especially important when feedback to the UDI from sources abroad has only been passed on by the foreign service mission without it assessing whether the information is valid.
+The UDI’s case officers must be critical in their attitude to sources of information that may be of importance to the outcome of a case.
+This also applies to information obtained through controls and other information obtained via the police of foreign service missions.
+This is especially important when feedback to the UDI from sources abroad has only been passed on by the foreign service mission, without it assessing whether the information is correct.

-If the UDI has carried out any investigations in addition to those carried out by the first-line service, this must also be stated in the registrations or remarks in the case.
-This is information that may be important in relation to subsequent case processing by the police, a possible future appeal or future applications for a permanent residence permit or citizenship.
-The case officer should consider whether this information should be written in a memo and included in the case documents, so that it becomes available to the police in future cases, such as renewal of the permit and an application for a permanent residence permit.
-The decision must also state whether such control of persons and documents has been carried out, cf. UDI 2012-009 Chapter 4.3.
+If the UDI has carried out investigations to clarify a foreign national’s identity beyond the first-line service’s controls, this must be stated in the file, see UDI 2012-009V1 Registrering av identitetsopplysninger i saker etter utlendingsloven (in Norwegian only).
+This is information that may be important in relation to subsequent case processing by the police, a possible future appeal or future applications for a permanent residence permit, residence certificate/card or citizenship.
+The case officer should consider including this information in a memo if it cannot be registered directly in the administrative system, so that it becomes available in future cases.
+In addition, the decision must state which investigations have been carried out, cf. UDI 2012-009 Avklaring av identitet (in Norwegian only) section 4.3.

 Topic